junghan0611/spacemacs/layers/+lang/python/README.md

             python-lsp-git-root "~/dev/python/python-language-server")))
 ```

 N.B.
-If you\'re using Arch linux or a derivative distribution, you can
+If you're using Arch linux or a derivative distribution, you can
 install the `microsoft-python-language-server` package from the AUR.

 ### Microsoft pyright language server